natgo/wt-wiki-scraper/wikitext-transpiled/ground/2C%20bis.md

 === Mobility ===
 {{Specs-Tank-Mobility}}
 <!-- ''Write about the mobility of the ground vehicle.
 Estimate the specific power and manoeuvrability, as well as the maximum speed forwards and backwards.'' -->
 The 2C bis utilizes a diesel-electric hybrid drive system.
 Two Sautter-Harlé inline 6 diesel engines power electric generators which then engage with electric motors at the rear sprocket.
 Like the Pz.Bef.Wg.VI P, this means that the 2C bis can neutral steer and theoretically go just as fast in reverse.

-In addition, the 2C bis accelerates to its top speed quickly, but this is only 15 km/h.
-The 2C will certainly be the last tank to the fight, but on the other hand the quick reverse acceleration can prove helpful in close quarters.
+The 2C bis accelerates to its top speed quickly, regardless of the terrain it drives on, but this is only 15 km/h.
+The 2C bis will certainly be the last tank to the fight, but on the other hand the quick reverse acceleration can prove helpful in close quarters.

+Its hull traverse speed is quite average, so given the long hull length it takes a bit of time before turning at full speed.
+Therefore, the 2C bis will respond pretty clumsily when adjusting hull position against close-up foes, so always keep yourself at a reasonable distance from danger zone (at least 100 m).

+Lastly, given the tall position of the idler wheel, the 2C bis is excellent at driving over larger obstacles that would have stuck conventional tanks; its long hull also allows it to cross over larger trenches or gaps on the ground with ease, giving it a small advantage in certain terrains.

 {{tankMobility}}